chasakara/Traditional-Herbs/README.md

 ### Media

-The photos used on the home page were taken from google
+The photos used on the home page carousel were taken from google

 ### Acknowdgements